Campion School (Athens): Pupils

 Each student is organised into one of the houses, which are named after legendary Greek heroes Alexander, Pericles, Theseus and Heracles.
-Merits and house points are given to students when exceptional effort is made in order to encourage students and build self-confidence.
+Merits and house points are given to students when exceptional effort is made.
 Pupils are required to wear a uniform up to and including Year 11; students in Years 12 and 13 must adhere to a dress code.

-The Campion school uniform has, since its introduction, always consisted of a combination of blue, white, and red.
-Boys wear navy blue trousers, a white polo shirt and a navy jumper, while girls wear navy blue trousers or a skirt, a white blouse and a red (Junior School) or navy blue (Senior School) jumper.

 The pupils are divided into Nursery, Reception, Junior (years one through six) and Senior (years seven through thirteen) divisions which, while previously housed at different locations, are now combined on the same premises but in separate buildings.

 School activities and curriculum

-Campion pupils enjoy a wide variety of extra-curricular activities, including weekly clubs.
-Students may choose musical instrument lessons including piano, violin, cello, guitar, etc. In addition, pupils are provided with a variety of sports clubs.
-These include football, softball, tennis (the school has four full-sized multi-use tennis courts), basketball, volleyball, track and field amongst others.
-There is a debate club in which students prepare motions and debate every week.
-Every year the debate team participates in various different tournaments across Greece, including the Panhellenic Forensics tournament.

 Campion School holds its MUN (Model United Nations), the CSMUN, annually in October.

-Campion school has a parents' group, the PRC, PRC (Parents Recreation Club), a group of parents and guardians which meet to discuss and arrange charity sales, fundraisers, Hallowe'en Bonfire, the school's Christmas Bazaar and International Day.